 Climate change could create acute and/or chronic physical risks to the Company's operations, which may adversely affect financial results.
-Acute physical risks include more frequent and severe weather events, which may result in adverse physical effects on portions of U.S. natural gas infrastructure, and could disrupt the Company's supply chain and ultimately its operations.
+Acute physical risks include more frequent and severe weather events, which may result in adverse physical effects on portions of natural gas infrastructure, and could disrupt the Company's supply chain and ultimately its operations.
 Disruption of production activities, as well as natural gas transportation and distribution systems, could result in reduced operational efficiency, and customer service interruption.
 Severe weather events could also cause physical damage to facilities, all of which could lead to reduced revenues, increased insurance premiums or increased operational costs.
 To the extent the Company's regulated businesses are unable to recover those costs, or if the recovery of those costs results in higher rates and reduced demand for Company services, the Company's future financial results could be adversely impacted.
-Chronic physical risks include long-term shifts in climate patterns resulting in new storm patterns or chronic increased temperatures, which could cause demand for gas to increase or decrease as a result of warmer weather and less degree days, and adversely impact the Company's future financial results.
+Chronic physical risks include long-term shifts in climate patterns resulting in new storm patterns or chronic increased temperatures, which could impact natural gas demand, and adversely impact the Company's future financial results.